swisspost/gateleen/gateleen-queue/README_queue.md

 When the update of the statistics of a circuit leads to a fulfillment of the conditions to open the circuit, this opening will be triggered.
 See chapter _Opening circuits_ for details.

-The following sequence diagram shows this process
+The following sequence diagram shows the update statistics process

 ```
 +-----------+                            +-----------------+                           +---------------------+